Capacity rate limiting is imposed on each available API endpoint and will return the appropriate HTTPS error codes (e.g.,

-Two forms of rate limiting are currently supported:
+Two forms of capacity rate limiting are currently supported:

-429error code.
-The current rate limits for the endpoints are 20 requests per second, with bursts allowed up to 60 requests per second.
+v2.25.3and all other endpoints, the request rate limit is 20 requests per second with bursts allowed up to 60 requests per second.

-When you hit either of these rate limiting scenarios, what you should do is halt any further requests and slow down the pace of API requests.
-If you start seeing many rate limit errors, it would be advisable to build a queue on your end to throttle the requests.
+When you hit either of these capacity rate limiting scenarios, you should halt any further requests and slow the pace of your API requests.
+If you start seeing many capacity rate limit errors, it would be advisable to build a queue on your end to throttle the requests.

 If your expected average send-rates are significantly higher and queuing is not an effective strategy, please look into our High Availability and Scaling options.